The Best Voice Assistants

 Why we chose it

 Amazon Alexa is highly capable of answering general questions and performing tasks such as providing a news briefing or calendar reminder.
 The voice assistant recently gained a Follow-up Mode that allows you to give multiple commands to Alexa.
 Simply give your follow-up command after your first and Alexa will respond without having to be woken up or reactivated.
 More importantly, these conversational capabilities show that Alexa is keeping pace in the quickly evolving world of voice assistant technology.
+Research suggests that she is learning more quickly than the competition, exhibiting increasing ability to handle natural language requests.

 Smart home support